 Crude distillation units produce heavy distillates, such as straight-run atmospheric gas oils, vacuum gas oils, and certain atmospheric residues in quantities that depend on the composition of the crude oil.
 Predominately enhanced consumption of heavy crude oils is the source of increased quantities of HVGO to be produced.

-Heavy distillates are chemically composed of long paraffinic molecules, which are a very limited source for further application.
+Heavy distillates are chemically composed of long paraffinic molecules, which form a very limited source for further application.
 However, these heavy molecules are susceptible to chemical catalytic cracking processes, which break up long molecular chains into small molecules that align chemically with naphtha and are utilized to produce gasoline.
 Economic and global political situations dictate many refineries to be flexible for processing a variety of crude oils, preferably crude oils of low cost in the international market.
 Moreover, various refineries produce more heavy distillates than they consume to run their own FCC unit.
 Excessive heavy material is further merchandized to other refineries that have enough capacity to process more heavy stocks in the FCC than produced by their own crude distillation units.

 The fact that the FCC transforms low value products into a major high valued gasoline component makes the FCC one of the most important and most profitable units in any refinery.